ebi-uniprot/ProtVista/dataServicesAndFormat.md

 * We color variants according to its consequence (burgundy for disease, from red-ish for deleterious to green-ish for benign, and light green for non-disease).
 External sources can also report consequences for their variants; we will automatically assign a color to them.
 All the reported consequences will be added to the consequence filter on the left.
 Please be aware that due to space limitations we cannot accommodate more than five consequence in addition to the default ones.

   * If the same variant is reported by the default and the external data source and the predictions reported by the default source have priority (**overwritePredictions: false**), only those predictions will be used to assign a color and will be shown in the tooltip.
-As the external data source has not reported a consequence, the circumference is black.
+As the external data source has not reported a consequence, the border is black.
   **Example**: Variant P91S reported by both default and MyLab sources, default predictions have priority.
   ![](./images/extSrc_defaultPredicted_variant.png)

   * If the same variant is reported by the default and the external data source and the predictions reported by the default are overwritten (**overwritePredictions: true**), only the external predictions will be used to assign a color and will be shown in the tooltip.
-As the external data source has not reported a consequence, the circumference is black.
+As the external data source has not reported a consequence, the border is black.
   **Example**: Variant P91S reported by both default and MyLab sources, external predictions have priority.
   ![](./images/extSrc_externalPredicted_variant.png)

   * If the same variant is reported by the default and the external data source and the predictions reported by the default are overwritten (**overwritePredictions: true**), only the external predictions will be used to assign a color and will be shown in the tooltip.
-The consequence reported by the external data is used for the circumference color.
+The consequence reported by the external data is used for the border color.
   **Example**: Variant P91S reported by both default and MyLab sources, external predictions have priority, external source reports a consequence.
   ![](./images/extSrc_externalPredictedWithConsequence_variant.png)